yext/answers-search-ui/README.md

   onPinClick: null,
   // Optional, callback to invoke once the Javascript is loaded
   onLoaded: function () {},
+  // Optional, configuration for the map's behavior when a query returns no results
+  noResults: {
+    // Optional, whether to display all results in the vertical when no results are found.
+Defaults to false, in which case only the no results card will be shown.
+    displayAllResults: true
+  },
   // Optional, the custom configuration override to use for the map markers, function
   pin: function () {
     return {